ricardoom/dominotrono/content/portfolio/il-nido-seattle.md

     {{< copy_wrapper
       class="details-grid__twoByTwo copy-block__right" >}}
       We spoke at length about color schemes and what colors best represented the new restaurant's look and feel.
 I had two covers for the Russian Criminal Tattoo books in a mood board presentation.
 Ultimately we settled on having yellow be the predominant color.
-Fresh pasta takes on a yellowish hue, the interior at Il Corvo has a similar tone, and overall it presents a warm and inviting feeling.
+Fresh pasta takes on a warm, somewhat desaturated color, the interior at Il Corvo has a similar tone, and overall it presents a warm and inviting feeling.
 We included warm wood and earth tones to the final composition as a direct analog of the flooring, seating, and overall exterior colors of the historic location in West Seattle.
       {{< /copy_wrapper >}}

 {{< /section_wrapper >}}